Robohuskie2574/Robohuskie2574.github.io/_pages/sponsors.md

 PLACEHOLDER

 ##### Interested in sponsoring?
 Thanks for being interested in sponsoring us!
-If you decide to sponsor us, you will get put on our website until the season is over.
-You may also receive additional benefits, like having your logo on our robot.
-For more information, Go to the [info page.]({{site.baseurl}}/sinfo/)
+Sponsors can get benefits such as a place on are website or your logo on out t-shirts or robot.
+For more information, go to the [info page.]({{site.baseurl}}/sinfo/)